sylvinite/pipeline-provision/README.md

 A typical deployment of a production environment to Irma consists of two steps

-- running through the Ansible playbook for a production release, which will install all the software under `/lupus/ngi/production/<version>` (and create a symlink `/lupus/ngi/production/latest` pointing to it)
+- Running through the Ansible playbook for a production release, which will install all the software under `/lupus/ngi/production/<version>` (and create a symlink `/lupus/ngi/production/latest` pointing to it)
-- syncing everything under `/lupus/ngi/production` to the cluster
+- Syncing everything under `/lupus/ngi/production` to the cluster

 To accomplish this run the following commands: